 Sheet pans are like friends, money, and books—you can never have too many.
 And like your books, your money, and your friends, you mustn't be too particular about how your sheet pans look.
 They'll be shiny and immaculate when you get them like this Vollrath Half-Size Sheet Pan, and you'll vow to keep them that way, and you'll scrub them ferociously for the first few times you use them.
 (And the 18" x 13" size is just right for most people's ovens, without being too big to actually fit in your sink.)
 But after a while, you'll start to appreciate the brown patina of cooked-on oil because it will remind you of everything you've cooked on that pan.
 Eventually, you might get new ones, but they'll be so shiny that you won't want to use them.
 You'll just keep on using the burnt, blackened ones, and that's when you'll have become a pro cook.Continue to 5 of 7 below.

 05 of 07

-Beloved by culinary students everywhere, it's the best knife per dollar you can buy.
+Beloved by culinary students everywhere, this Victorinox Fibrox 8-Inch Chef's Knife is the best knife per dollar you can buy.
 It's lightweight, it's durable, and it'll take an edge when you sharpen it.
 The textured grip is a real boon: Even if your hands get sweaty while you're working, you'll still keep a firm hold on the handle.
 Plus, it's affordable.
 While a 10-inch knife is a bit too much for a beginning cook, eight inches is long enough to be useful without being unwieldy.

 06 of 07